 April (Ape) graduated from Kent State University in 2008 with a BFA in Fine Arts, Printmaking and a BA in History.
-After working in Youth Development in the nonprofit sector after college, she officially launched her creative business, APE MADE, in 2011.
-The APE MADE brand is Cleveland proud and specializes in eco-friendly hand screen printing – featuring original designs on quality clothing and handmade goods.
-April has worked as a self-employed artist since 2011, primarily as a screen printer but is versed in a variety of other media.
-She believes in purpose-driven printmaking, and strives to engage the community through the arts.
+After working in youth development in the nonprofit sector after college, she officially launched her creative business, APE MADE, in 2011.
+The APE MADE brand is Cleveland-proud and specializes in eco-friendly hand screen printing, featuring original designs on quality clothing and handmade goods.
+April has worked as a self-employed artist since 2011, primarily as a screen printer, but is versed in a variety of other media.
+She believes in purpose-driven printmaking and strives to engage the community through the arts.

 Claire Bowman is a contemporary printmaker specializing in relief printing and how the medium can express interpersonal connections and female body image.
-She is a current Graduate Student at Kent State University, earning her MFA in Photography and Print Media.
+She is a current graduate student at Kent State University, earning her MFA in Photography and Print Media.
 Claire has lived in Ohio for all of her life, growing up in Cincinnati and then earning her BFA from the University of Dayton.

-Lifelong residents of Cleveland Ohio, Gary and Laura married in 1971, combining their very different creative talents.
+Lifelong residents of Cleveland, Ohio, Gary and Laura married in 1971, combining their very different creative talents.
 Whether collaborating or working independently, these two artists have created a large body of work.
-These diverse works range from comic books to graphic novels, prints to paintings, pen & ink to digital art, and public art, including a 60-foot mural.
+Their diverse works range from comic books to graphic novels, prints to paintings, pen and ink to digital art, and public art, including a 60-foot mural.
 In other words, they say “yes” to every challenge that comes their way or that they can imagine.
 They have tackled political, social, and environmental issues in both comic books and large pop-surrealist paintings, telling their artistic truth, usually with a touch of humor.